cmu-delphi/covidcast/Python-packages/covidcast-py/DEVELOP.md

     If you make changes to `index.rst`, you can simply run `make html` to rebuild without needing to reinstall the package.
+4. Upload to PyPI.
+It should be as easy as

+    ```sh
+    twine upload dist/covidcast-0.0.9*
+    ```

+    with whatever glob matches the appropriate release.
+The PyPI username is `__token__`, and should be used with our COVIDcast API token.